National Onion Ring Day

 Crisp, fried, a bit sweet—onion rings are the fancy cousin of the French fry.
 Have a taste-test with various dipping sauces, or get samples from different places.

 They’re rich and crisp and delicious, surprisingly sweet for a flavor so often related to being spicy and the source of tears.
 But something about the process of breading them in a flavorful coating and deep-frying them in a vat of oil brings out the delicious flavors hidden inside.
 They come in towers and flowers, giant-sized and tiny, and they’re a favorite at burger joints all over the world.
 That’s right, we’re talking about the onion rings, and National Onion Ring Day celebrates this delicious treat and its long history.

-History of Onion Rings Day
+History of National Onion Ring Day

-Since then there have been many refinements of the Onion Rings recipe, with a great debate existing on the proper method and what brings out the best flavor.
+Since then, there have been many refinements of the onion rings recipe, with a great debate existing on the proper method and what brings out the best flavor.
 There are hundreds of recipes involving different mixtures of batter to coat them in, different sauces to dip them in, and even the type of onions you use to prepare them.

-How to celebrate Onion Rings Day
+How to celebrate National Onion Ring Day